 YES N/A

-Review: Requirements in Chapter 3 Phase A Schematic Design of the Division Facilities Management & Safety Project Procedures Manual have been reviewed.
+Review: Requirements in Chapter 3 Phase A Schematic Design of the EKU DFMS Project Procedures Manual have been reviewed.

 Pre-Design Checklist: The Pre-Design Checklist has been reviewed.
 The Architect-Engineer has been consulted to confirm that all items have been included or attached to the Phase A Checklist.

-Team Meetings: Phase A Commissioning Team Meetings have been scheduled, conducted and documented.
+Team Meetings: Phase A Commissioning Team Meetings have been scheduled, conducted, and documented.

 Minutes: The minutes of Commissioning Process activities and decisions have been prepared and distributed to Commissioning Team members and attendees within five (5) workdays of event.